NexPlayer/Android-SDK/advanced.md

 #### int RTSP\_METHOD\_DESCRIBE = 0x00000001 [static]

-This is a possible value for themethodsparameter of addRTSPHeaderFields.
+This is a possible value for the methods parameter of addRTSPHeaderFields.

 See that method for details.